puppetlabs/puppetdb/README.md

 `host`

 The hostname to listen on.
-If not supplied, we bing to all interfaces.
+If not supplied, we bind to all interfaces.

 `port`